adarshagrawal14/Assignment-Mini-Buyer-Lead-Intake-App/README.md

 # Buyer Lead Intake App

-A mini-app built with Next.js and Supabase to capture, list, and manage buyer leads for a real estate business.
+A mini-app built with Next.js and Supabase/Postgres to capture, list, and manage buyer leads for a real estate business.

 ## 🚀 Live Demo